 We also have teams of volunteers who attend weekly and have one-on-one sessions with residents.

-Our resident’s committees, (RAF), made up of staff, residents, and family and friends, organise outings and fundraising events.
+Our resident’s committee made up of staff, residents, and family and friends, organise outings and fundraising events.
 They also organise an annual event ‘The Picnic in the Park’, which is well attended by residents, staff and relatives.
 Team games such as rounders, giant dominos and a tug of war are played and this is a really fun event.
-These committees also organises.

 Massage can benefit the whole body as well as the mental wellbeing of patients with highly complex needs.